loosenthedark/brew-barberista-landing-page/README.md

 - #### Favicon:

   The site's current favicon has been crudely created by simply cropping a circular cutout of the main Brew Barberista brand logo.
-A more professional-looking image (to be designed from scratch) would therefore give a more polished look.
+A more professional-looking image (to be designed from scratch) would therefore be preferable going forward.

 - #### Opening hours:

-  These may vary (e.g. Brew Coffee is open seven days a week, whereas Brew Barber is closed two of those days), and will need to be confirmed in consulatation with the owner.
-A couple of options for displaying these would be to place them in the footer or else maybe to make them viewable on click by toggling a modal from the site's `navbar-nav` menu.
+  These may vary (e.g. Brew Coffee is open seven days a week, whereas Brew Barber is closed two of those days), and will need to be confirmed in consulatation with the business owner.
+A couple of options for displaying these would be to place them in the `footer` or else maybe to make them viewable on click by toggling a modal from the site's `navbar-nav` menu.

 - #### Contact/Booking form:

-  At present, the user is unable to either contact Brew Barberista or make an appointment for a haircut from within the site itself - the Contact link in the `navbar-nav` just directs them to the `footer`, which list the company's contact details along with social media links.
+  At present, the user is unable to either contact Brew Barberista or make an appointment for a haircut from within the site itself - the Contact link in the `navbar-nav` just directs them to the [`footer`](https://loosenthedark.tech/brew-barberista/#contact), which lists the company's contact details along with social media links.
 A more comprehensive UX would incorporate a native form for reaching out to Brew Barberista without having to open a separate tab/window.
 Again, a pop-up modal might be suitable for this purpose, or else the form could maybe fit alongside the `.map-container` `div` on wider screens.

 - #### Price list(s)/Menu:

   One way of engaging the user further would be to display prices for all of Brew Barberista's products and services.
-This would likely necessitate building an additional page(s), as the current landing page is probably too long already to accommodate much more scrollable content.
+This would likely necessitate building an additional page(s), as the current landing page is probably too long to accommodate much more scrollable content.

 - #### 'Meet The Team' section:

-  One more potential feature to add would be a brief introductory profile section for each front-f-house member of the ['Brew Crew'](https://www.facebook.com/photo.php?fbid=183724086859431&set=pb.100056655232619.-2207520000..&type=3), as they're known.
+  One more potential feature to add would be a brief introductory profile section for each front-of-house member of the ['Brew Crew'](https://www.facebook.com/photo.php?fbid=183724086859431&set=pb.100056655232619.-2207520000..&type=3), as they're known.
 It would be best to maybe bring in a professional photographer if possible to take production-ready shots of the team at work.
-Together with a short, vox pop-style interview with each staff member, this would add a nice personal touch to the site and help to connect the business more tangibly to its customer base.
+Together with a short, vox pop-style interview with each staff member, this would add a nice personal touch to the site and help connect the business more tangibly to its customer base.
 </details>

 ## Technologies Used